wharton/python-vagrant-centos7/README.md

 ## Setting Up PostgreSQL & Getting Started

 On your Vagrant box, a script has been provided to install PostgreSQL Server 9.6 and set up the `vagrant` user as superuser alongside the system `postgres` user.
+There may be some warnings during the installation; as long as you get the correct prompt when you type `psql`, the installation worked.

 ```
 $ sudo /vagrant/assets/install_postgres.sh